addyosmani/backbone-fundamentals/backbone-fundamentals.md

 });
 ```

-So now our REST API is complete – we have support for all HTTP verbs.
-What next?
+So now our REST API is complete – we have support for all four HTTP verbs.
+What's next?
 Well, until now I have left out the keywords part of our books.
 This is a bit more complicated since a book could have several keywords and we don’t want to represent them as a string, but rather an array of strings.
 To do that we need another schema.
 Add a Keywords schema right above our Book schema:

 ```javascript
 //Schemas